 FIG. 7.
-Monte Carlo replicas for the spin-dependent gluon PDF $x\Delta g$ at $Q^2 = 10$ GeV fitted under various theory assumptions according to the SU(2) (yellow lines), SU(3) (blue lines) and SU(3)+positivity (red lines) scenarios, with 300 replicas randomly selected from the total of 723, 647 and 639 for the three scenarios, respectively.
+Monte Carlo replicas for the spin-dependent gluon PDF $x\Delta g$ at $Q^2=10~{\rm GeV}^2$ fitted under various theory assumptions according to the SU(2) (yellow lines), SU(3) (blue lines) and SU(3) + positivity (red lines) scenarios, with 300 replicas randomly selected from the total of 723, 647 and 639 for the three scenarios, respectively.
+The vertical lines indicate the range of parton momentum fractions x constrained by data.